-When you are hospitalized your world changes quickly.
+When you are hospitalized, your world changes quickly.
 Independence is replaced by a structured environment that is not at all like home.
-For those that have never been in a hospital, it is very different, sometimes frightening.
+For those that have never been in a hospital, it is very different, and can sometimes be frightening.
+SummitRidge Hospital has created a Healing Garden to provide comfort to our patients during their stay.

 Throughout history, gardens have been used to assist in the healing process.
 By definition, a healing garden is: “a garden in a healing setting designed to make people feel better.”
 The goal at SummitRidge Hospital is to provide a setting that makes our patients feel less stressed, more comfortable while teaching basic concepts of gardening that they can utilize after discharge as a leisure option.